christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 #### Conclusion

 What have we decided for?
 The previous discussion has shown that the consistency model applicable heavily depends on the use case of the event store: event sourcing requires at least causal consistency, ESP relies commonly on strongly consistent data and in CEP, pattern matching also works on monotonicly derived aggregates on eventual consistent data.
 Non-realtime applications are usually satisfied with eventual consistency.
+And there are also applications that are satisfied with a strong ordering by insertion time.
 This shows that the event store is not the application, but a platform, inheriting its consistency requirements from the consumers.
 We must keep in mind that an event in a stream may be associated with state changes in multiple consuming applications with different requirements.
 Similarly, the literature on event processing emphasizes that the degree of consistency is highly dependent on the use case and end-user requirements [@barga2006consistent].

 ##### Let the User Decide.